So, you want to know about visual testing for your Vue.js app in Storybook using Applitools? So did I!

 When you’re using Applitools with Storybook, there’s no need to add any specific Applitools commands or set test configuration to enable visual testing.

-In my previous article on How I ran 100 UI tests in just 20 seconds you learned that Applitools Eyes SDK runs the Storybook stories, takes a snapshot of each, and sends the DOM snapshots to the Visual Grid backend server.
+In my previous article on How I ran 100 UI tests in just 20 seconds you learned that Applitools Eyes SDK runs the Storybook stories, takes a snapshot of each, and sends the DOM snapshots to the Ultrafast Grid backend server.
 It saves the test run with the default test configuration.

 Step 2: Add the appName and batchName configuration settings as follows: